 4. Winter Activities

 We’ve already gone over all of the outdoor activities you can enjoy around Spokane, but now we’re talking specific winter activities.
-Many people like to stay indoors when it starts snowing, and that’s fine!
+Many people like to stay indoors during the coldest months, and that’s fine!

 However, if you’re a “holidays person”, let me give you the scoop: Spokane LOVES the holidays!
 From drive thru light shows, to multiple holiday markets, Santa sightings everywhere and so much more, there’s something for everyone during the winter holidays in Spokane.

 If you’re looking for a city that hosts varied activities through the winter season, including tree lighting and New Year’s Eve fireworks, you’ll get your fair share in Spokane.
 Best of all?
 It’s never really that crowded to try to see the fireworks, Santa, etc. People may complain about the long lines, but if you’re coming from a really big city, it will feel like nothing to you!